 - Determine sex differences in comorbidities (e.g., cardiovascular disease, depression, obesity, aging) and responses to their treatments in people living with HIV

-Within both programs, ACTG provides financial support for both awardees and mentors.
-During the award period, awardees serve as members of the Underrepresented Populations Committee and on one of the science committees that best fit their interests.
+Within both programs, the ACTG provides financial support for both awardees and mentors.
+During the award period, awardees serve as members of the Underrepresented Populations Committee and a science committee that best fits their interests.

 The 2023-2025 IHIMP awardees are Win Min Han, MD (Thai Red Cross AIDS Research Centre CRS) and Ronnie Kasirye M.B.Ch.B (MU-JHU Research Collaboration).

 For questions or additional information, please contact Lisa Patton.